JimmyPun610/BarcodeScanner.Mobile/README.md

 Please feel free to improve my source code.

 ## Current Version
+6.2.1.5-pre,

+1. Add support of MonoAndroid12.0
+2. Use custom build iOS MLKit library (no need to download the package manually now.)
+3. Update Xamarin Forms verison

 6.2.0.0-pre, Update iOS Firebase library, will need to create nuget source in localhost, please read iOS part for more details

 6.1.1.2-pre, Add CameraFacing and default quality, bug fixing on Android crashing issue